Bill passed November, 2022 | Research conducted July-September 2025

 Healing Center Sustainability

-Most healing centers are breaking even or profitable and expecting significant growth, with practitioners reporting positive client experiences and meaningful therapeutic outcomes
+Most healing centers are breaking even or profitable and are expecting significant growth.
+Practitioners reporting positive client experiences and meaningful therapeutic outcomes.

 Public Demand for Licensed Services